 Tell us, how did you get into food?

-What are your top tips for easy mid-week suppers?
+What are some ideas for easy midweek suppers?

-In your view, what are the most underrated meat, fish and vegetables?
+In your view, what are the most underrated meat, fish and veg ingredients?

-In your view, what makes the perfect salad?
+And what in your view makes the perfect salad?

 We’re all trying to make our food healthier.
 Do you have any tips?

-Is there anything you think people get wrong or use too much of?
+Is there anything you think people always get wrong?

 What are some of your top dinner party menus?

-What are some of the best starters you can prepare in advance?
+What are the best starters you can prepare in advance?

-What are some of the simplest ideas for puddings that still have the wow factor?
+And some simple puddings ideas that still have the wow factor?

 Are you a fan of a cheese plate?